danlm/Nial-dev/BuildNial/README.md

 in the following lines.
 It only needs to be used in the final build stage when you are adding feaures and building a Windows version.

-# Building a QNial7 version using pkkblder
+# Building a QNial7 version using pkgblder

-A QNial7 exeutable includes the core functionality built using BuildCore, the extensions that add the functionality described in the document ../doc/V7 Nial Extensions.pdf, and additional features of interest to some users.
+A QNial7 exeutable includes the core functionality built using BuildCore, the extensions that add the functionality described in the document *../doc/V7 Nial Extensions.pdf*, and additional features of interest to some users.

 A QNial7 package builds an executable that consists of the core and and the set of features described in its <package>.txt file.
-The work to assemble the src for the package and a corresponding CmakeLists.txt file is done in the directory "pkgblder".
+The work to assemble the src for the package and a corresponding *CMakeLists.txt* file is done in the directory "pkgblder".

 The directory pkgblder has the following structure: